 In order to maximize your muscle fullness, you need to ensure you’re optimally storing carbohydrates (glycogen) within your muscle tissue.
 Another key factor is your water intake.
 Finally, you’ll need a healthy intake of electrolytes (such as our electrolyte hydration supplement Hydrasurge), particularly sodium and potassium.
 Of course, you should also be consuming adequate protein and fat, as well.

 Now that you have an understanding of your objectives for maximal muscle fullness, the following sections will guide you through the process.

 Carbohydrates for Muscle Fullness

 Chances are you have heard of “carbohydrate loading,” which is common for athletes to do before a major sporting event.
-After you eat carbs, your body breaks them down into glucose monomers for use as an energy source or stores them as glycogen (in the liver or muscle tissue) for future use.
+After you eat carbs, your body breaks them down for use as an energy source or stores them as glycogen in the liver or muscle tissue for future use.

-Moreover, the more insulin sensitive you are, the better your body will be at storing/utilizing carbohydrates efficiently for muscle fullness.
-Thus, carbs are imperative for maximizing your muscular fullness.
+Moreover, the more insulin sensitive you are, the better your body will be at storing and utilizing carbohydrates for muscle fullness.
+Thus, carbs are necessary for maximizing your muscular fullness.
 There is a number of foods that can be used for proper carbohydrate loading.
 Quantity is ultimately the most crucial factor, not necessarily quality.

 If you’re of the mindset that you need a “Huge carb up to be swole, bro!”
 Let me assure you that train of thought is likely to leave you in a carb coma with more bloating than a whale on a rainy day.